nearform/titus/docs/devops/aws/README.md

    cd titus-infra-aws
    ln -s ../noise
    ```
-1. Create an S3 bucket in accordance to Noise instructions found here: [Create an S3 bucket for terraform state][noise-state-bucket].
+1. Create an S3 bucket as described in the Noise instructions found here: [Create an S3 bucket for terraform state][noise-state-bucket].
-  **Note:** You only need to create the bucket, you do not run the Terraform steps.
+  **Note:** You need to create the bucket only, you do not run the Terraform steps.

 1. Edit the `titus-infra-aws/main.tf` file:
     ```yaml